danmoct/Gas-Pump-Simulator/README.md

 ## Installation:

-This program is a java executable and will run from within the java runtime environment.
+This program is a java executable.
 Apart from the java runtime environment, it requires no additional installation.

 ## Usage:
 The project can be found in the "DIST" folder and is a java executable.
 Using the command line, from the "DIST" directory, run the program by typing the following: